COLLEGE OF PUBLIC HEALTH

 Coursework Required for Admission Consideration: Two admission options are offered for the DNP program:

-• Direct entry from the BSN – Post-baccalaureate applicants choose between two concentrations: Adult-Gerontology Primary Care and Family-Individual Across the Lifespan.
+• Post BSN-DNP – Post-BSN applicants choose between two concentrations: Adult-Gerontology Primary Care (AGPC) and Family Individual Across the Lifespan (FIAL).
 Candidates who apply for post-BSN entry must have earned a baccalaureate degree in Nursing.
-All transcripts of applicants will be reviewed by the graduate faculty.
+Experience as a Registered Nurse is preferred.
+All transcripts of applicants will be reviewed by the graduate admissions team.
 Offers of acceptance will be made based on their recommendations.
 The program reserves the right to request that an applicant take the GRE exam based on a review of the transcript.

 Bachelor's Degree in Discipline/Related Discipline: All applicants must present credentials that are the equivalent of a baccalaureate degree at Temple University.
 Official transcripts for all undergraduate and graduate institutions attended must be submitted.

-Statement of Goals: In a 500- to 1,000-word statement of purpose, describe your background, academic and professional goals, and how your interests relate to the DNP program at Temple.
+Statement of Goals: In a 500 to 1,000-word personal statement describe your background, academic and professional goals, and you plan to advance nursing practice following completion of your DNP at Temple University.

 GRE/MAT: Optional, although applicants who believe GRE scores would complement their application are encouraged to submit scores directly to NursingCAS using code 4033.
 If submitted, scores are expected to be at or above the 50th percentile.